redsach/redsach.github.io/_pages/research.md

 ------
 * Equatorial Plasma Bubbles (EPBs) interfere with GPS signals which we depend on in our daily lives
 * We built _APE_ or AI Predictions of EPBs which can accurately predict the probability of an EPB
-* APE is a first of its kind method to nowcast EPBS, which has eluded scietists for decades
+* APE is uses machine learning, data science and cooperative game theory to reveal new insights in EPBs
 * The findings have been submitted to _JGR: Space Physics_ and the manuscript is currently under review

 <br/>